Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <p align="center"><b>Charging <code>null</code> for errors is like accusing <code>zero</code> for one can divide by it.</b></p>

-First of all, `NullReference` is not a popped transistor, ghost, bug, stub, rudiment, or malware.
+First of all, `NullReference` is not a popped transistor, phantom, bug, stub, rudiment, or malware.
 It's a logical, initial, and valid state of objects.
 When neglected, it sincerely warns about a breach.

 ### Blaming the messenger

 Errors in delivered software are annoying since **_1)_** [it worked on my machine](../../memes/README+/polyptych_works.md), and **_2)_** they could be a headache to debug.
 No wonder `NullReference` got a magnified reputation.

-The bad idea is that ignoring or silencing it may cure the problem (though sometimes it works).
+The bad approach is that ignoring or silencing may cure the problem (though sometimes it works, for a while).

 ### "Scapegoating" (≠ Goatscaping)